ajcr/ajcr.github.io/_posts/2018-7-29-counting-permutations.md

 such permutations of this string.

-Taking aim at the string 'abbccc...zzzzzzzzzzzzzzzzzzzzzzzzzz' (that's 26 occurrences of 'z'), we can count the following number of permuations with no adjacent letters equal to each other in just 10 seconds:
+Taking aim at the string 'abbccc...zzzzzzzzzzzzzzzzzzzzzzzzzz' (that's 26 occurrences of 'z'), we can count the following number of permutations with no adjacent letters equal to each other in just 10 seconds:

 ```
 1997511428 0340904092 0511371088 5094277089